huggingface/blog/leaderboards-on-the-hub-hallucinations.md

 **Reading Comprehension.** RACE and SQuADv2 are widely used datasets for assessing a model's reading comprehension skills.
 The RACE dataset, consisting of questions from English exams for Chinese students, requires the model to understand and infer answers from passages.
 In RACE, given a passage (e.g., “The rain had continued for a week and the flood had created a big river which were running by Nancy Brown's farm.
 As she tried to gather her cows [..]”) and a question (e.g., “What did Nancy try to do before she fell over?”), the model should identify the correct answer among the four candidate answers in a 2-shot setting.
 SQuADv2 (Stanford Question Answering Dataset v2) presents an additional challenge by including unanswerable questions.
 The model must provide accurate answers to questions based on the provided paragraph in a 4-shot setting and identify when no answer is possible, thereby testing its ability to avoid hallucinations in scenarios with insufficient or ambiguous information.

 **Instruction Following.** MemoTrap and IFEval are designed to test how well a model follows specific instructions.
 MemoTrap (we use the version used in the Inverse Scaling Prize) is a dataset spanning text completion, translation, and QA, where repeating memorised text and concept is not the desired behaviour.
 An example in MemoTrap is composed by a prompt (e.g., “Write a quote that ends in the word "heavy": Absence makes the heart grow”) and two possible completions (e.g., “heavy” and “fonder”), and the model needs to follow the instruction in the prompt in a zero-shot setting.
 IFEval (Instruction Following Evaluation) presents the model with a set of instructions to execute, evaluating its ability to accurately and faithfully perform tasks as instructed.
 An IFEval instance is composed by a prompt (e.g., Write a 300+ word summary of the wikipedia page [..].
-Do not use any commas and highlight at least 3 sections that has titles in markdown format, for example [..]”), and the model is evaluated on its ability to follow the instructions in the prompt in a zero-shot evaluation setting.
+Do not use any commas and highlight at least 3 sections that have titles in markdown format, for example [..]”), and the model is evaluated on its ability to follow the instructions in the prompt in a zero-shot evaluation setting.

 **Fact-Checking.** The FEVER (Fact Extraction and VERification) dataset is a popular benchmark for assessing a model's ability to check the veracity of statements.
 Each instance in FEVER is composed of a claim (e.g., “Nikolaj Coster-Waldau worked with the Fox Broadcasting Company.”) and a label among SUPPORTS, REFUTES, and NOT ENOUGH INFO.
 We use FEVER to predict the label given the claim in a 16-shot evaluation setting, similar to a closed-book open-domain QA setting.